 Safety for our patients, their loved ones and our staff is our top priority.
-Due to an increased rate of transmission and community spread of COVID-19, we have revised our visitor policy.
 Based on guidelines from the New York State Department of Health, we are allowing in-person visitation to our inpatient units.
-However, only two visitors can visit each day per patient between the hours of 11 am and 8 pm.
+Only two visitors can visit each day per patient between the hours of 11 am and 8 pm.
 These two visitors cannot rotate with other visitors throughout the day.
-In addition, patients who have tested positive for COVID are not permitted to have visitors.
+In addition, patients who have tested positive for COVID-19 are not permitted to have visitors.

-- No eating or drinking is permitted in the patient’s room.
-However, visitors are welcome to purchase food in the cafeteria, Panera, Starbucks, the Gift Shop and Jamba Juice.
-They are allowed to eat in the cafeteria and must adhere to infection control and social distancing guidelines in designated areas.
+No eating or drinking is permitted in the patient’s room.
+However, visitors are welcome to purchase food in the cafeteria, Panera Bread, Starbucks, the Gift Shop and Jamba Juice.
+They are allowed to eat in the cafeteria and must follow infection control and social distancing guidelines in designated areas.

 - Inpatient Adult Psychiatry: Two visitors per patient are allowed from 2 to 3 pm.

 - Inpatient Child Psychiatry: One visitor at a time and up to two visitors per day per patient are allowed from noon to 1 pm and 5 to 6 pm.